mock-end/mock-compiler/README.md

     bbb: '@add(2)',
     ccc: '@sub(2)',
     ddd: '@rand()',
-    eee: '@rand', // brackets can be omitted when these is no any argument.
+    eee: '@rand', // brackets can be omitted when do not take any arguments.
     fff: '@add(@sub(2))',   // nested placeholders
     ggg: '@test("Runtime")' // use runtime placeholder
 };